 To find information about converting from septic tanks to sewerage and applying for sewer conversions please visit this page.

-What are the suggested charged out rates for maintenance type plumbing work?
+What are the suggested charge out rates for maintenance plumbing work?

-We suggest that consumers go to the Find a Plumber feature on our website to find Master Plumber that services you area.
+Go to the Find a Plumber feature on our website to find Master Plumber.

 Ordinary hours of work 7.30 - 4.30 Monday - Friday

 Between $100 and $250 per hour is acceptable, this is subject to a number of variables and can range significantly depending on the type of work being carried out.

 These rates are recommended guideline rates only.
 There is NO set minimum or maximum charges.
 The recommended hourly rate does not include materials.